Vale of TearsThe Dark Night of the Soul

 He shuts out my prayer.

-Unlike most other griefs that we have considered in this publication, such ‘dark night’ of the soul’ can descend on us without any external loss or trigger.
+Unlike most other griefs that we have been considering, these ‘dark nights’ of the soul’ can descend on us without any external loss or trigger.
 There are no words to describe the agony that the soul accustomed to the steady reassuring presence of the Lord can experience when, for what may prove to be a prolonged season, we find ourselves more aware of His absence than His presence.

 Do not all the best love stories include episodes of at least temporary separation?
 When we are in a spiritual “desert,” we miss the comforting sense of God’s presence – not to mention the joy of seeing His Spirit moving in power.
-When this is not happening, it is easy to feel as though our hopes and dreams lie buried in the sand, And, unlike most other experiences that we go through, there may be little or nothing that we can do to bring this wilderness experience to an end.
-Time to heed Corrie Ten Boom’s reminder
+When this is not happening, it is easy to feel as though our hopes, dreams and ministries lie buried in the sand.
+But faith was never first and foremost a matter of feelings, and God is allowing us to be tested so that our faith, which is of greater worth than gold may shine through.
+Unlike most other wilderness experiences that we go through, there may be little or nothing that we can do to bring this season to an end.
+Time to recall Corrie Ten Boom’s wisdom:

 “When the train is in a tunnel, don’t get out of your seat: